 Overview

-The course focuses on the physical processes that take place in the Earth that cause geological hazards.
+This Geological and Environmental Hazards Master's course from the University of Portsmouth focuses on the physical processes that take place in the Earth that cause geological hazards.
 You'll be trained by experts in hazard identification, terrain evaluation, hazard modelling and risk assessment techniques.
 You'll learn how to manage – and mitigate – the impact of floods, earthquakes, landslides, volcanoes and coastal erosion.

-You'll use our geotechnics and rock mechanics labs to analyse and charactorise geological materials.
+You'll use the geotechnics and rock mechanics labs to analyse and characterise geological materials.
 You'll use spatial analysis tools, simulation software and data analysis to assess the risks of natural hazards.
 And, you'll design and implement an advanced research project, and produce a detailed report.

 A field trip to Sicily is an integral part of the Volcanology and Seismology module, where you'll record and report field data related to volcanic activity, seismology and earthquake geology in the Mediterranean region.